 Almost 40% of workers with a retirement plan in the United States are woefully unprepared for retirement, with less than $25,000 in total savings and investments.
 That’s not a huge surprise when you consider that 21% of workers with an employer-sponsored retirement plan are not contributing to their plan; 44% are saving less than 10% of their income; and 33% are not familiar with their retirement plan’s investment options.
 Things in Europe and Australia are about the same.

-Research from the MIT AgeLab suggests gamification can make a significant difference in how a client responds to the type of retirement planning advice the industry offers.
+Research from the MIT AgeLab suggests game design can make a significant difference in how a client responds to the type of retirement planning advice the industry offers.
 Too often, people don’t plan for retirement because it seems too boring, complex and scary.
 Financial wellness takes into account choices and consequences.
 However, many people can’t visualize their future well enough to understand the interplay of these concepts.
-That’s where gamification and goals-based experiences can help.
+That’s where game design and goals-based experiences, driven by nudge engines, can help.

 People like to see how their choices impact their retirement goals, based on a number of inputs and assumptions.
 They like to see the positive impact of a higher savings rate.
 They get rewarded and encouraged for making progress.
 They can see how they are doing comparatively.People want to win and they like seeing themselves win.